Rajpratik71/Mininet-wiki/Simple-Router.md

 *** Starting CLI:
 mininet>
 ```
 Keep this terminal open, as you will need the mininet command line for debugging.
 Now, use another terminal to continue the next step.
-(Do not do ctrl-z)
+(Do not press ctrl-z.)

 Mininet requires a controller, which we implemented in POX.
 To run the controller, use the following command: